Jutho/TensorKit.jl/README.md

 To export `TensorMap` data from TensorKit.jl v0.12.7 or earlier, you should first export the data there in a format that is explicit about how tensor data is associated with the structural part of the tensor, i.e. the splitting and fusion tree pairs.
-Therefore, on the older version of TensorKit.jl, use the following code to save teh data
+Therefore, on the older version of TensorKit.jl, use the following code to save the data

 ```julia
 using JLD2